TakenCdosG/ella-live/wp-content/plugins/custom-banners/readme.txt

 8. This is the Help & Settings Page.
 You can use this page for instructions on how to use the plugin.

 == Changelog ==

+= 1.7.2 =
+* Update widgets with PHP5 style constructors in preparation for WordPress 4.3
+* Better handling of case when no banner is selected in the single banner widget

+= 1.7.1 =
+* Fix issue with banner shortcode defaults.

+= 1.7 =
+* Adds Rotating Banner Widget, Minor Updates.

+= 1.6 =
+* Adds Single Banner Widget, Minor Updates.

+= 1.5.6 =
+* Cache typography settings for faster loading

+= 1.5.5 =
+* Fix notice appearing on Add New screens.

+= 1.5.4 =
+* Add expiration date option to banners

+= 1.5.3 =
+* Fix jQuery error causing certain users to experience issues on their dashboard

+= 1.5.2 =
+* CSS Fix for Clickable Banner
+* Update Cycle2 to 2.1.6
+* Update Cycle2 Plugins to most recent versions
+* Adds Support for Youtube Videos to Slideshows

 = 1.5.1 =
 * Admin UI updates, bug fixes